puppetlabs/puppet-docs/source/pe/2.8/cloudprovisioner_classifying_installing.markdown

 This command's options  specify:

+* Install PE, instead of an open source build of Puppet.
 * The path to a private SSH key that can be used log in to the vm, specified with the `--keyfile` option.
 The `install` action uses SSH to connect to the host, and so needs access to an SSH key.
 For Amazon EC2, point to the private key from the key pair you used to create the instance.
 In most cases, the private key is in the ~/.ssh directory.
 (Note that for VMware, the public key should have been loaded onto the template you used to create your virtual machine.)
 * The local user account used to log in, specified with the `--login` option.

 For the command's argument, specify the name of the node on which you're installing Puppet Enterprise.

 For the default installation, the `install` action uses the installation packages provided by Puppet Labs and stored in Amazon S3 storage.
 You can also specify packages located on a local host, or on a share in your local network.
 Use `puppet help node install` or `puppet man node` to see more details.